Welcome to the California Public Utilities Commission (CPUC) website

 Compliance, and Reporting Plan (MMCRP) was prepared to ensure compliance

 with the mitigation measures approved in the MND.
 The MMCRP is available

 PG&E plans to start construction of the Windsor Substation Project

 in Summer 2016.

-Notices to Proceed (NTPs) will be issued by CPUC by subsection
+Notices to Proceed (NTPs) are being issued by CPUC by subsection

-of the project as requested by PG&E. As NTPs are issued for
+of the project as requested by PG&E. NTP #1 for the construction

-Issuance of NTPs will be contingent upon PG&E's compliance with
+Issuance of NTPs is contingent upon PG&E's compliance with pre-construction

-pre-construction requirements as specified by the approved mitigation
+requirements as specified by the approved mitigation measures and

 Other responsible agency permits required for construction, and